FrankfurtOceanic/Twin-Darkness/README.md

   ### Outline
   <img src="Media/AddedEffects.png" width = "600">
-    The outline pass uses the light and texture to determine the color of the outline.
+    The outline pass uses the light and texture values to determine the color of the outline.
 Outlines are calculated using a convolution on the depth buffer to detect edges.

 ## Movement
   The movement uses a port of quake's movement to Unity.
-I'm thinking of switching to cinemachine for camera controlls to add more flair.
+I'm thinking of switching to cinemachine for camera controls to add more flair.

 ## Combat Loop
 <img src="Media/Demo.gif" width = "600">
-  The combat revolves around your two shot revolver.
-With each shot, the bullet changes element from light to dark and dark to light.
-My intent is to have enemies for both elements.
-Bullets of the same type heal them while the opposite element damages.
+  The combat revolves around your two-shot revolver. with each shot, the bullet changes elements from light to dark and dark to light.
+Might intent is to have enemies for both elements.
+Bullets of the same type heal them while the opposite element damages them.
 The main game loop would involve making fast target switches.
-My aim is to implement a score system (and combo multiplier) so that missing a shot makes you lose your combo.
+My aim is to implement a scoring system (and combo multiplier) so that missing a shot makes you lose your combo.